 Discover Vientiane – the capital and largest city of Laos, situated on the Mekong near the border with Thailand • Visit Pak Ou Caves that are noted for their miniature Buddha sculptures.
 Hundreds of very small and mostly damaged wooden Buddhist figures are laid out over the wall shelves.
 They take many different positions, including meditation, teaching, peace, rain, and reclining (nirvana) • Explore Luang Prabang which is known for its many Buddhist temples, including the gilded Wat Xieng Thong, dating to the 16th century, and Wat Mai, once the residence of the head of Laotian Buddhism

-Please Note: More Myanmar voyages are available, not all of them are listed online.
+Please Note: More Laos voyages are available, not all of them are listed online.
 Please contact us for more details.

 Vessel Type: River Boat/Small Ship